j4n-co/starter/_pages/home/2017-10-05-template-elements.md

 - This is an bulleted list
 - Nothing fancy here
 - You can also have numbered lists
+- did this new list item load? did it?
 ### A numbered list
 1. Like this
 2. If your list has just two items, you might not need a list.